jlvargasme/jlvargasme.github.io/3-projects.md

 - Structural material to sustain temperatures and stress during flight
 - Structrural mass

 I have worked with Computational Fluid Dynamics (CFD) to simulate stress at hypersonic conditions and Structural simulations to identify the deformation in the Fins due to aerodynamic stresses.
-A complex project was merging both Fluid and Structural simulations in a Two-Way Fluid Structure Interface to investigate in-flight oscillations to optimize design agains the "flutter condition", unstable oscillations that result in structural failure.
+A complex project was merging both Fluid and Structural simulations in a Two-Way Fluid Structure Interface to investigate in-flight oscillations to optimize design against the "flutter condition", unstable oscillations that result in structural failure.